Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

-Disposal and recycling of household waste is an urgent problem of the modern world.
-There are more and more landfills on earth, extensive littering threatens an ecological catastrophe.
-The solution to the problem is the processing of solid waste at specialized waste processing plants.
-Following the conditions of objective reality, humanity needs to improve the methods of waste disposal in order to achieve the most efficient processing of solid waste at minimal cost.
+Disposal and recycling of household waste is a pressing problem modern world.
+There are more and more landfills on earth; extensive littering threatens an environmental disaster.
+The solution to the problem is recycling of solid waste at specialized waste processing plants.
+Following the conditions of objective reality, humanity needs to improve waste disposal methods in order to achieve the most effective processing of solid waste at minimal cost.

 • Household waste.
-This group includes human waste.
-The garbage that is thrown out of residential buildings and office buildings.
-Plastic products, food leftovers, paper, glass and other items.
-Many wastes are assigned to IV and V hazard classes.
+We include human waste in this group.
+The garbage that is thrown out of residential buildings and administrative buildings.
+Plastic products, food scraps, paper, glass and other items.
+Many wastes are classified as hazard classes IV and V.

-The issue of plastic waste should be resolved as follows: the garbage is subject to mechanical grinding, followed by chemical treatment with solutions, as a result of such manipulations, a mass is formed from which polymer products can be made again.
-Paper and food leftovers can turn into compost, rot and benefit the agricultural sector of the economy.
+Question about plastic waste should be solved as follows: the garbage is subject to mechanical grinding, followed by chemical treatment with solutions, as a result of such manipulations a mass is formed from which polymer products can be made again.
+Paper and food scraps can turn into compost, rot and benefit the agricultural sector of the economy.

 • Industrial waste.
-Such wastes are the result of manufacturing processes.
-Construction, operation of industrial equipment, installation and finishing works - all this leaves behind a huge amount of wood, paints and varnishes, heat-insulating materials, some of which can also be burned.
-For example, wood releases energy during combustion, which can also be used for social purposes.
+Such waste is the result of production processes.
+Construction, the operation of industrial equipment, installation and finishing work - all this leaves behind a huge amount of wood, paints and varnishes, thermal insulation materials, some of which can also be burned.
+For example, wood releases energy during combustion, which can also be used for purposes beneficial to society.

-• radioactive waste.
-It is not uncommon for biomaterials and other wastes to contain radioactive substances that pose a hazard.
+• Radioactive waste.
+Often, biomaterials and other waste contain radioactive substances that pose a danger.
 This group also includes gases and solutions - that is, those wastes that cannot be used in the future.
-Some of this garbage can be destroyed by burning, but the rest can only be buried.
+Some of this waste can be destroyed by burning, but the rest can only be buried.

 • Medical waste.
-This is the garbage of medical institutions, 80% of which is non-hazardous household waste, and the remaining 20% poses a risk to the human body.
+This is waste from medical institutions, 80% of which is non-hazardous household waste, and the remaining 20% poses a risk to the human body.
 Like the processing of radioactive waste, the destruction of this type of waste has many restrictions and prohibitions in Russian legislation.
 The methods of its burning and burial are described in detail.
 For medical waste, as well as for radioactive waste, special burial grounds are created.
-Some destroy medical waste like this: they put it in bags and burn it.
+Some people dispose of medical waste this way: they put it in bags and burn it.
 But many drugs belong to hazard classes I and II, so this disposal method is clearly not for them.

-All wastes are classified according to the degree of their danger to the environment.
+All waste is classified according to the degree of its danger to the environment.
 There are four hazard classes in total.
 The first class is garbage, which poses the most serious threat to the planet and all organisms living on it.
-If you do not process first class MSW in the manner prescribed by law, the damage to the ecological system may be irreparable.
+If it is not okay to recycle first class solid waste, established by law, the damage to the ecological system may be irreparable.
 Waste of the first hazard class: mercury, lead salts, plutonium, polonium, etc.

 Waste of the second hazard class can also greatly harm the environment.
-The consequences of such damage will continue to impact for a long time.
-The planet will recover within 30 years of being polluted by such waste.
+The effects of such damage will continue to impact for a long time.
+The planet will recover within 30 years after being polluted by such waste.
 These include arsenic, selenium, chlorine, phosphates, etc.

-After waste of the third class of danger, the ecosystem is able to recover in a decade.
-Of course, recovery is possible only after the processing of MSW, otherwise the waste will not stop harming the environment.
+After waste of the third class of danger, the ecosystem can recover within a decade.
+Of course, restoration is possible only after processing solid waste, otherwise the waste will not stop harming the environment.
 The third class includes zinc, ethyl alcohol, chromium, etc.

 The fourth hazard class is low-hazard waste (simazine, sulfates, chlorides).
-After they are removed from the infected object, the ecosystem needs to recover for three years.
+After their removal from the contaminated object, the ecosystem needs three years to recover.

-Consider, why is it necessary correct processing of solid waste:
+Let's consider why is it necessary proper processing of solid waste:

-1. Waste pollutes the environment, which is already oversaturated with emissions from factories and vehicle emissions.
+1. Waste pollutes environment, which is already oversaturated with emissions from factories and vehicle emissions.

 2. Resources that are extracted from nature or created industrially are seriously limited, so it is advisable to recycle and reuse them.

-3. It turns out to be cheaper to use recycled raw materials, so the processing of MSW is economically beneficial.
+3. It turns out to be cheaper to use recycled raw materials, so recycling MSW is economically beneficial.

-Landfills are created specifically in order to carry out the processing of solid waste on their territory.
-The flow of garbage enters these areas (up to 95%), and then the organic part decomposes spontaneously.
-In the area of the landfill, special conditions are formed for an intensive biochemical process of dissociation.
-The resulting anaerobic environment promotes recycling enhanced by methanogenic microorganisms that form biogas (otherwise called "landfill gas").
+Landfills are created specifically for the purpose of processing solid waste on their territory.
+The waste stream enters these areas (up to 95%), and then the organic part decomposes spontaneously.
+In the landfill area, special conditions are created for an intense biochemical dissociation process.
+The resulting anaerobic environment promotes recycling, enhanced by methanogenic microorganisms that form biogas (otherwise known as “landfill gas”).
 What is the disadvantage of such polygons?
-Landfill gas toxins enter the atmospheric air and spread in the direction of the wind over long distances.
-And if they are mixed with industrial emissions, then the environment is even more dangerous.
+Landfill gas toxins enter the atmospheric air and spread in the direction of the wind over vast distances.
+And if industrial emissions are mixed in with them, then the environment is exposed to even greater danger.

-Given the accumulation of microorganisms that enhance the flow of chemical reactions, local fires can occur due to excessive overheating.
-At the same time, polyaromatic hydrocarbons are released into the environment, causing oncological diseases.
+Considering the accumulation of microorganisms that enhance the flow chemical reactions, fires may occur locally due to excessive heat.
+At the same time, polyaromatic hydrocarbons are released into the environment, causing cancer.
 Such emissions are thousands of times higher than the permissible concentrations of such substances in the air.
-Aqueous solutions formed in the air fall out in the form of precipitation, during the evaporation of which, as in the combustion of polymeric substances, dioxins are released.
-So, through precipitation, harmful chemical elements enter the ground and surface waters.
+Aqueous solutions formed in the air fall out in the form of precipitation, the evaporation of which, as with the combustion of polymer substances, releases dioxins.
+So through precipitation is harmful chemical elements enter ground and surface waters.

-Since it is impossible to arrange such landfills within the city, plots outside large settlements are allocated for them.
-If we calculate the cost of allocating territories, their arrangement in accordance with all the rules, transportation costs for transporting garbage to such a landfill for processing solid waste, we get a rather impressive figure.
-Add to this the air pollution associated with the release of combustion products of motor fuel, the deterioration of suburban roads.
+Since it is impossible to arrange such landfills within the city, areas outside large areas are allocated for them. settlements.
+If you calculate the cost of allocating territories, their arrangement according to all the rules, transportation costs for transporting waste to such a solid waste processing site, you will get a rather impressive figure.
+Add to this air pollution associated with the release of combustion products of motor fuel and the wear and tear of suburban roads.
 The picture is not rosy.

-Due to the fact that the qualified arrangement of landfills for the processing of solid waste is associated with high costs, some people prefer to organize unauthorized dumps.
-In such places of unauthorized storage, there is no sealing, liquid waste directly enters the environment without passing through the neutralization stage, creating a high danger to the population.
-And these dumps only multiply and grow.
+Due to the fact that the qualified development of solid waste processing sites is associated with high costs, some people prefer to organize unauthorized landfills.
+In such places of unauthorized storage there is no any sealing; liquid waste directly enters the environment without going through the neutralization stage, creating a high danger for the population.
+And these landfills are only multiplying and growing.

-Thus, it is very dangerous to store unrecycled waste at landfills, and therefore this method of disposal should be prohibited at the legislative level.
+Thus, storing unprocessed waste in landfills is very dangerous, and therefore this method of disposal should be prohibited at the legislative level.
 And there are many reasons for this:

 • lack of bacteriological and epidemiological safety;